 Do krakens really lurk below the ocean waves?
 Do griffins command the air above?
 In a fascinating new discovery sure to rival the ground-breaking DRAGONOLOGY, the intrepid Dr. Ernest Drake turns his inquisitive gaze from dragons to other so-called mythical creatures.
 Included are:

-* a removable letter from Dr. Drake
+* a removable le

 * multiple foldouts, flaps, and pull-outs